About

 • Temper the egg mixture by adding a little of the hot caramel milk in a slow and steady stream, while whisking the eggs constantly.
 After adding enough caramel milk to warm up the mixture, pour the egg-milk mixture back into the pan with the rest of the caramel milk.

 • Heat the egg-caramel milk mixture while whisking/stirring constantly, until the milk starts to thicken.
-Stir well to make sure the eggs don’t curdle and stick to the bottom of the pan as the custard heats and thickens.
+Stir well to make sure the eggs don’t curdle and stick to the bottom and corners of the pan as the custard heats and thickens.
 I like to switch between a whisk and a spatula to make sure the custard stays smooth while it’s thickening.

 • Add the butter to the hot custard and mix until the butter has incorporated into it.
 Pour the custard into a bowl, and immediately cover the surface with plastic wrap, making sure the plastic wrap is touching the whole surface of the custard.